Let's be honest: it's hard to save money, especially when you're in college.

 3. Take advantage of JJC student discounts

 Did you know that just by showing your JJC student ID card, you can get special discounts from area businesses?
-Check out our master list of JJC student discounts here to see how you can save!
+Check out our student discount blog to see how you can save!
 To name a few: 10 percent off an Aurelio's Pizza purchase; $2 off a haircut at Supercuts; 10 percent off your AT&T bill.

 4. Make your own coffee instead of buying it